k3b/APhotoManager/ReadMe.txt

 FotoGallery\ReadMe.txt"

-after delete/move no more multi-sel-mode
+after delete/move no more multi-sel-mode (if global or delete or move)
 	??? funktioniert das auch?
 tooltip x items deleted/moved/copied